1988–89 Utah Jazz season

 The 1988–89 Utah Jazz season was the 15th season for the Utah Jazz in the National Basketball Association, and their tenth season in Salt Lake City, Utah.

+Season summary

+Off-season

 The Jazz had the 17th overall pick in the 1988 NBA draft, and selected center Eric Leckner from the University of Wyoming.
 During the off-season, the team acquired Mike Brown from the Charlotte Hornets expansion team.

+Regular season
-This season marked the arrival of assistant coach Jerry Sloan, who became a full-time head coach replacing Frank Layden, who retired from coaching after an 11–6 start to the regular season.
-Sloan would go on to coach the Jazz for 23 seasons, including two trips to the Finals in 1997 and 1998, and 19 playoff appearances out of 22 seasons, including 15 consecutive appearances from 1989 to 2003, and 4 more from 2007 to 2010 before he resigned midway through the 2010–11 season.

-The Jazz won eight of their first ten games of the regular season, held a 28–20 record at the All-Star break, posted a 7-game winning streak in March, and finished in first place in the Midwest Division with a 51–31 record, earning the second seed in the Western Conference.
+The Jazz got off to a fast start by winning eight of their first ten games of the regular season, which included a seven-game winning streak in November.
+After an 11–6 start to the season, head coach Frank Layden retired and was replaced with assistant coach Jerry Sloan, who became a full-time head coach.
+Sloan would go on to coach the Jazz for 23 seasons, including two trips to the NBA Finals in 1997 and 1998, and 19 playoff appearances out of 22 seasons, including 15 consecutive appearances from 1989 to 2003, and four more from 2007 to 2010 before he resigned midway through the 2010–11 season.
+The Jazz held a 28–20 record at the All-Star break, posted a seven-game winning streak in March, and finished in first place in the Midwest Division with a 51–31 record, earning the second seed in the Western Conference.
+The team qualified for the NBA playoffs for the sixth consecutive year.

 Karl Malone averaged 29.1 points, 10.7 rebounds and 1.8 steals per game, and was named to the All-NBA First Team, while sixth man Thurl Bailey averaged 19.5 points and 5.5 rebounds per game off the bench, and John Stockton provided the team with 17.1 points, 13.2 assists and 3.2 steals per game, and was named to the All-NBA Second Team, and to the NBA All-Defensive Second Team.
-In addition, Darrell Griffith provided with 13.8 points per game, while Bob Hansen contributed 7.4 points per game in only just 46 games, and Mark Eaton averaged 6.2 points, 10.3 rebounds and 3.8 blocks per game, and was named the NBA Defensive Player of the Year, and was also selected to the NBA All-Defensive First Team.
+In addition, Darrell Griffith provided with 13.8 points per game, while Bob Hansen contributed 7.4 points per game, but only played just 46 games due to injury, Mark Eaton averaged 6.2 points, 10.3 rebounds and 3.8 blocks per game, and was named the NBA Defensive Player of the Year, and was also named to the NBA All-Defensive First Team, and Brown contributed 4.5 points and 3.9 rebounds per game.